FAQs

 - Where you are a director in a Company acting as a guarantor for the Company’s borrowing.
 For example where the company takes a loan or obtains an overdraft and where you as a director are required to stand as guarantor for that borrowing.

-- Where you act as guarantor for any other loan or mortgage
+- Where you act as guarantor for any other loan or mortgage.

 - Where a bank lends money by way of mortgage to a borrower who is not going to be an owner of the subject Property;

-3rd Party Legal Mortgages (where the Borrower is not the same person as the person offering the lender security) and the Company or LLP proposes to borrow money for which you will be liable - “Springboard” Mortgages
+3rd Party Legal Mortgages (where the Borrower is not the same person as the person offering the lender security) and the Company or LLP proposes to borrow money for which you will be liable - “Springboard” Mortgages.

-- Employment Settlement Agreements
+- Employment Settlement Agreements.

-- For loans on onerous terms
+- For loans which are offered on onerous terms.

 How much does it cost to obtain Independent Legal Advice?